QualiTorque/qualitorque.github.io/docs/audit-log/audit-log-usage.md

 Audit data is streamed to the configured log management tool and retained according to the tool's data retention policy.

 ## Filters
-Data can be filtered according to:
+(Applies to Elastic Stack) Data can be filtered according to:
 * Timerange
 * Event Type
 * Event Name